 The ApprenticeshipNC Program is uniquely advantageous for participating companies.
 Using a time-honored model for industrial training, employers mentor entry-level employees in company-specific skills.
 Through apprenticeship, a company more effectively controls its human resource pipeline and reduces turnover.

 Working on an employer-determined schedule, apprentices will be trained both in the classroom and on the job.

-To establish an apprenticeship program, a company works with the North Carolina Community College to develop an approved written agreement.
+To establish an apprenticeship program, a company works with the North Carolina Community College System to develop an approved written agreement.
 This document specifies the length of the training, the related technical instruction, an outline of the skills to be learned and the wages that an apprentice will earn.

 NCWorks Incumbent Worker Training Grants